spumi322/TO2/docs/TournamentLifeCycle.md

 ## 3. Playing Matches

 Match scores are set by manually clicking the `+` button on the match card.
-After finishing all matches in the group, the group status will be set to **GroupsFinished** true and the top teams will be moved to the bracket.
+After finishing all matches in the group, the group status will be set to **IsFinished** true and the top teams will be moved to the bracket.
 SeedBracket() will be called to seed the bracket by pairing the top teams from each group.

 ## 4. End Tournament

-After the winner is determined, the flags are **CanSetMatchScore** false, **BracketFinished** true, TournamentStatus Finished and the end result will be displayed on the tournament page.
+After the winner is determined, the flags are **CanSetMatchScore** false, **IsFinished** true, TournamentStatus Finished and the end result will be displayed on the tournament page.
 Prize pool will be distributed to the winners (later feature).

+ tournament status

+ registration open
+ can set match score
+ is finished